The Science History Institute Museum is closed for renovations.

 The Rohm and Haas Fellow in Focus Lecture series gives the Institute’s scholars an opportunity to present their work to a broad audience interested in history, science, and culture.
 Fellow in Focus lectures are presented by the Beckman Center for the History of Chemistry.

-Spark your curiosity while exploring the exhibits after hours!
+“The Story of Soap” is part of our Fellow in Focus and First Friday series.
+Presented by the Beckman Center for the History of Chemistry, the Rohm and Haas Fellow in Focus Lecture series gives the Institute’s scholars an opportunity to present their work to a broad audience interested in history, science, and culture.
 First Fridays bring together a myriad of activities covering everyday science, historical oddities, and everything in between.
 Grab your friends, and kick off an evening of discovery, surprise, and a little nerdy fun.

 Featured image: “Cleans in Less Time with Less Soap,” advertisement for Yarmor 302-W Pine Oil for Raw Stock Wool Scouring, 1944.